Kaleidophon/deep-significance/README_RAW.md

 like Dropout masks, making comparisons between architectures more difficult.
 Based on comparing only (the mean of) a few scores, **we often cannot conclude that one model type or algorithm is better than another**.
-This endangers the progress in the field, as seeming success due to random chance might draw practitioners astray.
+This endangers the progress in the field, as seeming success due to random chance might lead practitioners astray.

 For instance, a recent study in Natural Language Processing by Narang et al. (2021) has found that many modifications proposed to transformers do not actually improve performance.
 Similar issues are known to plague other fields like e.g.,